comet-ml/ez-mcp-toolbox/README.md

 *A Comet ML Open Source Project*

-This Python toolbox contains two command-line easy to use utilities:
+This Python toolbox contains three command-line easy to use utilities:

 1. `ez-mcp-server` - turns a file of Python functions into a MCP server
 2. `ez-mcp-chatbot` - interactively debug MCP servers, with traces logged to [Opik](https://www.comet.com/site/products/opik/)
+3. `ez-mcp-eval` - evaluate LLM applications using Opik's evaluation framework

 ## Why?